Jami Carmichael

 MaryLouFulton College for Teac

 Jami Carmichael is a first generation college student, born and raised in Portland, Oregon.
 She began her career in education teaching African American History at Portland Community College.
 Following a move to California, Jami taught U.S. History/AP U.S. History and American Government/AP American Government at the high school level.
-She is currently a Ph.D. candidate at Arizona State University, focusing on equity and justice in social studies education and educator well-being.
-She explores how social studies educators and pre-service teachers engage justice-oriented practices by teaching about race and racism, centering counter-stories, honoring diverse ways of knowing, and cultivating critical consciousness.
-Her research also examines how educators conceptualize, prioritize, and nurture their well-being in order to sustain equity- and justice-focused teaching, as well as how leaders and policymakers can create conditions that support educator wellness.
-Across these inquiries, she draws on critical theories and methodologies to address the harms of racism and inequity in education, elevate educators’ lived experiences, and advance critical frameworks for exploring and understanding teacher well-being.
+She is currently a Ph.D. candidate at Arizona State University, focusing on social studies education and educator well-being.
+She explores how social studies educators and pre-service teachers engage teaching practices that are student-centered, justice-oriented, and research-based.
+Her research also examines how educators and pre-service teachers conceptualize, experience, and nurture their well-being and how educational leaders and policymakers can create conditions that support educator well-being.

 - Pursuing: Ph.D.
 Education, Arizona State University